 Choosing a School: Moving on after Preschool

-and stressful if there are a variety of options available to you.
-Every family has different priorities when choosing a school.
+Every family has different priorities when choosing an elementary school.
+You may choose the neighborhood school where you can support your community.
 You may want a strong science curriculum for your budding inventor.
-Perhaps a top music program or French language immersion is what you're after.
-Or, maybe the most important feature to you is simply a school with an enthusiastic faculty and strong leadership.
+Or, maybe the most important feature to you is a school with an enthusiastic faculty and strong leadership.
 The following steps will help guide you closer to choosing the right school for your child.

 Step 1: Spell out your interests and your child's particular needs

 - What are your child's educational needs?
-Are they purely academic?
 Do you prefer a curriculum that is structured, child initiated, or a combination of the two?

 - Are the ideology and values of the schools compatible with yours?

 - What size school are you looking for?
-Some children may do better in a smaller school while others may benefit from a larger school with more options and more children to interact with.
+Some children may do better in a smaller school while others may benefit from a larger school with more options.
 How important is class size to you?

 Step 2: Determine your family logistics